co-cart/co-cart/readme.txt

 All can be explained via the [documentation](https://seb86.github.io/WooCommerce-Cart-REST-API-Docs/).

 == Changelog ==
+= v1.0.3 - 18th April 2018 =
+* Fixed: Syntax error for including cart controller for sites running versions of PHP lower than 7.
+Thanks to Mr-AjayM for another contribution.
+* Fixed: Validation of `cart_item_key` when removing, restoring or updating an item.
+Item keys starting with a letter were returning false.
+Reported by @Janie20.
+* Tested up to WooCommerce v3.3.5 and up to WordPress v4.9.5

 = v1.0.2 - 31st March 2018 =
 * Fixed: Invalid Argument Error should the cart be empty.
 Now returns "Cart is empty" properly.
 Thanks to Mr-AjayM for the contribution.